Archdiocese of Clermont: Religious orders

 The mendicant orders began to appear in the diocese of Clermont at an early date.
 The Franciscans were installed in Montferrand around 1224, and shortly thereafter at Le Puy.
 The Dominicans were in evidence in Clermont itself by 1227 and the Franciscans in 1241.
-The Dominicans also settled in Aurillac ca 1230, at Riom (1233) and at Brioude (ca. 1240-1244).
+The Dominicans also settled in Aurillac ca 1230, at Riom (1233) and at Brioude (ca. 1240–1244).
 Clermont also had houses of Clarisses and Carmelites.
 The Augustinians settled at Ennezat in 1352 and the Carmelites at Aurillac in 1358.
 The Dominicans opened a convent at Saint-Flour before 1367.
 The Celestines took up residence in Vichy in 1410.
 The reformed Franciscans appeared in the fifteenth century, and the observant Franciscans in 1430 at Murat.

-The Jesuits established themselves in Clermont with the College de Clermont in 1630, after a stormy beginning in which the municipality attempted to bring the College under its control.
-The institution grew in numbers and prestige until 1762, when an ordinance of the Parlement of Paris of 27 February forbade the municipal officers of Clermont from choosing the masters and regents of the College from among the Jesuits.
+The Jesuits established themselves in Clermont with the College de Clermont in 1630, after a stormy beginning in which the municipality attempted to bring the college under its control.
+The institution grew in numbers and prestige until 1762, when an ordinance of the Parlement of Paris of 27 February forbade the municipal officers of Clermont from choosing the masters and regents of the college from among the Jesuits.
 The Jesuits left Clermont in March, and the Society of Jesus was completely suppressed in France in 1764.
-Thereafter the College was administered by a committee, authorized by a royal order, of which the Bishop was the chair.
-In 1791 the College became an 'Institut' administered by the Directorate of the Département, and in 1796 it became the École centrale du département de Puy-de-Dôme and was administered by the municipal committee on public instruction.
+Thereafter the college was administered by a committee, authorized by a royal order, of which the Bishop was the chair.
+In 1791 the college became an 'Institut' administered by the Directorate of the Département, and in 1796 it became the École centrale du département de Puy-de-Dôme and was administered by the municipal committee on public instruction.
 The Jesuits also had colleges at Billom and Mauriac.

 Other religious orders suffered in the Revolution.
 All monastic vows were abolished by the Constituent Assembly in the Autumn of 1789, and on 10 October 1789 all the properties and lands of the Church were confiscated for the benefit of the people.
 On 13 February 1790 all religious orders in France were dissolved.

+During the Second World War, Gabriel Piguet, Bishop of the Diocese at the time, was imprisoned in Dachau Concentration Camp, after being arrested by the Gestapo for allowing Jewish children to be hidden in a boarding school.
+During his confinement, he ordained Blessed Karl Leisner as a priest.